 With a keen sensitivity to the behavior of sunlight, shadow, and colored reflections, Reid used freely brushed strokes to bathe the subject and her white blouse in rich pastel hues.

-During the late 1880s Reid followed his Boston classmates Frank Benson and Edmund Tarbell to Paris for study at the Académie Julian.
-While Benson and Tarbell began exploring Impressionist ideas in France, Reid only fell under the style’s influence after returning to the US in 1889.
+During the late 1880s, Reid followed his Boston classmates Frank Benson and Edmund Tarbell to Paris for study at the Académie Julian.
+While Benson and Tarbell began exploring Impressionist ideas in France, Reid only fell under the style’s influence after returning to the United States in 1889.

-Best known for murals painted in a decorative style, Reid displayed an Impressionist point of view in easel paintings like this portrait of his wife.
+Though best known for murals painted in a decorative style, Reid displayed an Impressionist approach in easel paintings like this portrait of his wife.
 He also created stained-glass windows, another indication of his attraction to the effects of sunlight.

 Please complete the following questions to further improve the image files and metadata made available to Newfields users.
 If you select Scholarly or Commercial as the Intended Use you will be prompted to provide additional details about your specific use in order that the Newfields can retain the record of how image reproductions of works in its collection are utilized.

 Public domain collection images downloaded from the Indianapolis Museum of Art at Newfields collections website should be credited: "Courtesy of the Indianapolis Museum of Art at Newfields."
 Additional caption information is provided with the downloaded image files and image use contracts, if applicable.

 If you require a high quality TIFF file for your publication or product, please complete the Image Request Form.